EBINBIJU138/EBINBIJU138/README.md

 ```
 Ship with intent       →  Every roadmap decision tied to a clear business outcome
-Architect for scale    →  Systems and teams built to grow, not just to demo
+Architect for scale    →  Systems built to grow, ready to scale when the time comes
-Lead by building       →  A CEO who codes, designs, and ships alongside the team
+Lead by building       →  A CEO who personally codes, designs, and ships every product
 Move fast, stay sharp  →  Rapid iteration without cutting technical or strategic corners
 ```